hneralla/CSE-445/Assignment 2/README.md

 The encode and decode methods use the format of: senderID:cardNo:amount.

-If there are any questions, please contact hneralla@asu.edu
+If you have any questions, please contact hneralla@asu.edu.